ainsleys/derivadex-api-docs/source/includes/main.md

 3. Connect to the local Auditor WebSocket API (subscribe to state and transaction updates propagated in real time from the exchange) & REST API (retrieve state entries)
 4. Connect to the Operator REST API (submit and cancel orders via `commands`)
+5. Connect to the Collections REST API (receive historical fills)

 This set up provides you with the security, integrity, and trust model of a robust decentralized system, with the performance and API experience of a centralized exchange.

-Additionally, it's a good idea to familiarize yourself with the [DerivaDEX types terminology](#Types) and [hashing & signing schemes](#signatures--hashing), although the examples and sample client libraries abstract much of this complexity away.
+Additionally, it"s a good idea to familiarize yourself with the [DerivaDEX types terminology](#Types) and [hashing & signing schemes](#signatures--hashing), although the examples and sample client libraries abstract much of this complexity away.

 ## Auditor API

 The pre-packaged Pythonic Auditor connects to the DerivaDEX Operators WebSocket API upon initialization and underpins an extremely powerful, efficient, and easy-to-use setup for programmatic traders by allowing you to:
-1) validate the honesty and integrity of the exchange's operations
+1) validate the honesty and integrity of the exchange"s operations
 2) use the Auditor as a backend datastore and API to ensure you are verifiably up-to-date with the latest exchange data

 **Please be extra careful to always do your own testing and validation of any of this tooling.**

-DerivaDEX's data model is powered by a Sparse Merkle Tree data store and a transaction log of state-modifying transitions.
+DerivaDEX"s data model is powered by a Sparse Merkle Tree data store and a transaction log of state-modifying transitions.
 While these are emitted in raw formats by the DerivaDEX Operators API, they are not the most easily-consumable.
 Thus, the Auditor provides a worthwhile abstraction that efficiently allows you to locally maintain your own data validation while exposing an API for your easy consumption.
 If you would like to dive deeper into how the Auditor processes the state and raw transactions on DerivaDEX or would like to write your own Auditor tooling (in a different language perhaps, or to expose an interface more to your liking), please check out the [Operator API <> Auditor](#trader-api--auditor) section.